Answered By: Robert Sebek Last Updated: Nov 30, 2017 Views: 49

 We don't subscribe to the journal at all

 We subscribe to more than 50,000 journals, but that's not all the journals in the world.
 This includes large packages and subscriptions to individual journals.
 The Journal Title Database will indicate if we have a subscription.
-You can suggest new journal subscriptions to your college librarian.
+You can suggest new journal subscriptions to your subject liaison.

 Our subscriptions doesn't include the date you need